 Mannington in Marion County, West Virginia — The American South (Appalachia)

 Location.
-39° 31.829′ N, 80° 20.481′ W. Marker is in Mannington, West Virginia, in Marion County.
-Marker is at the intersection of East Main Street (U.S. 250) and Mead Avenue, on the right when traveling south on East Main Street.
+39° 31.824′ N, 80° 20.49′ W. Marker is in Mannington, West Virginia, in Marion County.
+Marker is on Mead Avenue just west of East Main Street (U.S. 250), on the right when traveling east.
+The marker is on the grounds of the municipal building.
 Touch for map.
-Marker is at or near this postal address: 314 E Main St, Mannington WV 26582, United States of America.
+Marker is at or near this postal address: 204 Mead Ave, Mannington WV 26582, United States of America.
 Touch for directions.